microsoft/Windows-driver-samples/video/KMDOD/ReadMe.md

 In some cases you might need to install the driver manually, as follows.

-1. Add the following files to the directory given by …\\[x64]\\C++\\Package:
+1. Add the following files to the directory given by ...\\[x64]\\C++\\Package:
     -   SampleDriver.cat
     -   SampleDriver.inf
     -   SampleDriver.sys
     -   SampleDriver.cer

-2. Unless you’ve provided a production certificate, you should manually install the SampleDriver.cer digital certificate with the following command:
+2. Unless you've provided a production certificate, you should manually install the SampleDriver.cer digital certificate with the following command:

     `Certutil.exe -addstore root SampleDriver.cer`